What is a Silver Alloy?

 500 silver is a silver alloy that contains 50% silver and 50% copper.

-Silver 500 is also known as “Half Silver” because of the exact divide on the middle between pure silver content and copper content.
+Silver 500 is also known as “Half Silver” because of the exact divide on the middle between pure silver and copper content.

 Silver 500 is commonly found in British silver coins produced between 1920 and 1946.
-It’s also sometimes used in jewelry and other items where a silver appearance is desired but the full cost of sterling silver isn’t necessary.
+It’s also sometimes used in jewelry and other items where silver appearance is desired but the full cost of sterling silver isn’t necessary.

 Additionally, 500 silver is considered scrap silver and can be sold for its pure silver content.